Alright (Janet Jackson song): Live performances

 Jackson has performed the song on all of her tours.
 In the Rhythm Nation 1814 Tour, janet.
 Tour, The Velvet Rope Tour and All for You Tour, Jackson performs the song wearing a Zoot suit.
 On the Rock Witchu Tour, she wears a sailor suit.
 On the Number Ones: Up Close and Personal tour, she wears a black catsuit.
-Jackson also included the song on her 2015-2016 Unbreakable World Tour and the 2017-2019 State of the World Tour in a medley with "Miss You Much" and "You Want This".
-She also included the song on her 2019 Las Vegas Residency Janet Jackson: Metamorphosis.
+Jackson also included the song on her 2015–2016 Unbreakable World Tour and the 2017–2019 State of the World Tour in a medley with "Miss You Much" and "You Want This".
+She also included the song on her 2019 Las Vegas residency Janet Jackson: Metamorphosis.
 It was also included on her special concert series Janet Jackson: A Special 30th Anniversary Celebration of Rhythm Nation in 2019.
+Jackson performed the song in 2023 on her Janet Jackson: Together Again tour.